 Has Somalia’s internet access been cut before?

-A review of NetBlocks data show no recent instances of targeted nation-scale internet shutdowns in Somalia, although social media are restricted during school exam periods.
-Older news reports mention that militant groups and authorities previously cut networks on morality and security grounds.
+A review of NetBlocks data show no recent instances of targeted nation-scale internet shutdowns in Somalia, although social media restrictions were announced during the 2019 school exam period.
+On 8 January 2014, militants issued a ban on internet access in held territories and authorities have in turn sought to take the militants offline.
 The country has also experienced outages due to international cable system faults, which simultaneously affected several countries along the east coast of Africa.

 A submarine cable outage affecting a single country, while technically possible, has not been reported in recent years.
-The circumstances that would lead to such an event are rare because any physical damage would need to be sustained within a comparatively small geographic area of Somalia’s territorial waters.
+The circumstances that would lead to such an event are rare because any physical damage would need to be sustained within a comparatively small geographic area of Somalia’s territorial waters between the branching unit and landing station.
 In 2017, Somalia’s internet was cut for weeks after lines were reportedly damaged by a container ship passing off the coast of Mogadishu.
 All other recorded submarine cable outages are of international origin.

 Following the blackout this Sunday, a leading telecoms operator asserted that windy conditions caused Somalia’s internet to cut out.
+The depth to which wind stress can ply ocean currents is calculated by eddy viscosity, placing the alleged fault well within Somalia’s narrow coastal shelf and no more than 10 km off shore.
 However, coastal weather records for Mogadishu show calm conditions and lower-than-average wind speeds at the time on Sunday when connectivity was lost.
 Hence, it has not been possible to corroborate the operator’s statement.